-We’ve blogged about certified legal document translation services for international estate planning.
+We’ve blogged about certified legal document translation services for estate litigation and for international estate planning.
 If your client is a resident non-citizen, married to a non-citizen, or has property located in more than one country, then careful estate planning needs to be done in order to minimize their tax burden.
 When dealing with an international estate, two specific issues must be addressed.

 First, you need to plan for the distribution of property at the time of death.
 The Last Will and Testament should address this by including a designated fiduciary who will administer the estate, identify the beneficiaries who will receive the property, and include appropriate trust arrangements for any beneficiary who is incompetent or too young to inherit the property.
 Second, you need to also plan for the possibility that one may become incapacitated prior to death.
 Here, your client should create a Durable General Power of Attorney naming a third-party as attorney-in-fact.

 You also need to consider the preparation of the actual will itself.
 For example, any will prepared in accordance with US laws may not be recognized in the foreign country where the property is located.
 Therefore, in addition to the US will, another will needs to also be prepared in accordance with the laws of that country to address the foreign property.
 In doing so, the will must be prepared in the language of the country and, for the US legal purposes, include a certified foreign language translation.